opendevs-org/need-for-dsa/README.md

 4. Get familiar with atleast 1 programming language, preferably from C++, Java, Python, or JavaScript.

-# Course Structure
+# Course topics

-TODO
+- Basic
+  - Arrays and Strings
+    - Binary Search
+    - Sorting
+    - etc.
+  - Hash tables
+  - Recursion
+  - Backtracking
+  - Linked Lists
+  - Stacks
+  - Queues
+- Intermediate
+  - Deque
+  - Trees
+  - Priority Queues
+  - Graphs
+  - Greedy algorithms
+  - Divide-and-conquer
+  - Dynamic Programming
+- Advanced
+  - Union-Find (DSU)
+  - Tries
+  - Bitmasking
+  - Segment Trees
+  - Binary Indexed Tree (Fenwick Tree)
+  - Euler Tour of Tree
+  - LCA - Binary Lifting
+  - Meet-in-the-middle technique
+  - Math-heavy problems, Number theory
+  - Advanced topics of graphs, trees, and DP.

+**Note**: This is not the full list but only a subset of topics that we're going to cover in the sessions.
+Join the community to find more topics or request something you'd like to learn.

+# Who this course is for?

+This couse is meant for *doers* and people who believe in *practice makes perfect*.
+This not NOT a paid course, there will be no spoon-feeding.
+This is a community-driven course.
+We'll take the session, share resources and practice problems but you and *only* you will have to act and ask for help. 🙂

+If you're already familiar with DSA, there will be some challenging problems as well that you can solve and share your solutions.
+Feel free to volunteer as well.

 # Voluteering

-If you're interested in volunteering as a mentor for the course, reach out to admins on our [Discord channel](https://discord.gg/XRhdQkMkQp).
+If you're interested in volunteering as a mentor for the course, just let the admins know on our [Discord channel](https://discord.gg/XRhdQkMkQp).

-As a volunteer, you may take the following responsibilities
+As a volunteer, you may take one or more of the following responsibilities:
 - Take a few sessions on DSA topics/concepts of your choice
 - Share challenging DSA problems and editorial solutions as well
 - Guide the students